DROPO: Sim-to-Real Transfer with Offline Domain Randomization: Experiments

 We then used these DR distributions to train a policy for pushing the box to a goal on the front-left side of the robot.
 We used the same reward function as for the Hockey experiments, with additional control penalties added to regularize the motions and to deter the simulated robot from going over the velocity and acceleration limits of the physical robot arm.
 The performance of each policy is shown in Figure~\ref{fig:push_sim2sim}.
 We observe that, despite the converged distribution being slightly different than the ground truth, the policies trained with DROPO performed close to the ground truth policies, while DROID policies performed noticeably worse, likely due to overfitting to point-estimate dynamics.
 Interestingly, the UDR baseline outperformed DROID too.
-This suggests that, for the underlying task, DR is a more effective transfer technique than system identification even when the distribution is not carefully tuned.
+This suggests that, for the underlying task, DR is a more effective transfer technique than system identification even when the distribution is not carefully tuned; in other words, wider but less accurate dynamics parameter distributions provide better results than converged point estimate parameter values.

-We then moved on to the evaluation of a sim-to-real transfer with the same pushing setup.
-A single task-agnostic trajectory of about 10 seconds was collected through kinesthetic guidance and preprocessed in a similar way to hockey puck---we used robot's joint encoders to get the joint positions and OptiTrack to track the object.
-Due to the offset center of mass, we additionally included the orientations and angular velocity of the box in the state space used for fitting DROPO.
+We then evaluated DROPO's ability to transfer to the real-world setup, in comparison to DROID, BayesSim, and UDR.
+A single task-agnostic trajectory of about 13 seconds was collected through kinesthetic guidance and preprocessed in a similar way to hockey puck---we used robot's joint encoders to get the joint positions and OptiTrack to track the object.

-In order to model log-likelihood of orientations with DROPO, we used quaternion representations and evaluated the angle between the quaternion in the real-world dataset and the one in simulation; this angle, $\alpha$, then replaced the orientation inside the next state $s^\xi_{t+1}$, with $\alpha$ inside the real-world state vector set to $0$.
-Since such a distribution would not be well-modelled with a Gaussian, for each transition we insert two resulting next states (with $\alpha$ and $-\alpha$), resulting in a symmetric distribution of angles centered around $0$.

-The average converged distribution bounds for both methods are presented in Table~\ref{tab:sim2real_push_bounds}, over three runs.
+The converged DR distributions obtained from this data by all benchmarked methods are presented in Table~\ref{tab:sim2real_push_bounds}, averaged over three seeds.
 Once again, we point out the smaller standard deviations DROID converged to, compared to DROPO.
-However, as the real-world dynamics parameters are not known, the final evaluation had to be carried out by means of policy performance on the real system, displayed in Fig~\ref{fig:hp_simtoreal}\subref{subfig:pushingperformance}.
+However, as the real-world dynamics parameters are not known, the final evaluation has to be carried out by means of policy performance on the real system, displayed in Figure~\ref{fig:panda_simtoreal} (5 rollouts per policy, per seed).

-In this task, DROPO consistently outperformed the baselines and pushed the box as close as 2cm away from the target location, showing another successful zero-shot transfer.